luiz-carlos-1985/FREELANCER-INVOICE-AI/README.md

 # Freelancer Invoice AI

-A modern, professional invoice generator built with Next.js and TypeScript.
-Create beautiful invoices in seconds with an intuitive step-by-step interface.
+A modern, professional SaaS invoice generator built with Next.js and TypeScript.
+Create beautiful invoices in seconds with an intuitive step-by-step interface and flexible pricing plans.

 ## Features